nre-learning/nre-blog/content/post/2019-10-17-moving-packet.md

 In addition to these, the more complicated the lesson, the more diverse the "startup jitter".
 Not only did they take longer to start, but their startup times were also even less predictable.
 Sometimes they would start in five minutes, but other times they would simply never start - often extending past Syringe's default 30-minute garbage collection interval.
 As you may imagine, this is horrible user experience.

-We switched the DNS records for NRE Labs over to our Packet cluster on August 10th, and we began to see not only a fairly dramatic reduction in startup times for lessons across the board (essentially cut in half) but the unpredictability we were seeing on our GCE cluster was almost nonexistent.
+We switched the DNS records for NRE Labs over to our Packet cluster on August 10th, and we began to see not only a fairly dramatic reduction in startup times for lessons across the board (essentially cut in half) but the unpredictability we were seeing previously was almost nonexistent.

 <div style="text-align:center;"><a href="/images/2019/10/afterpacketzoomout.png"><img src="/images/2019/10/afterpacketzoomout.png" style="width: 700px;display: block;margin: 0 auto;" ></a></div>

-***So, the moral of the story is that we're able to start any lesson for our users, including complex lessons with fully on-demand read/write network devices, in a minute or less, on average.***
+The very exciting bottom line: ***we're able to start any lesson for our users, including complex lessons with fully on-demand read/write network devices, in under a minute, on average.*** This is not only a testament to the bare-metal performance shown here, but also the intentional design decisions around speed that we made when creating the Antidote platform.

 # Cost?